-Sometimes we overlook the beauty right on our doorstep.
-The opportunity to travel further, faster and more affordably means we often miss what is right in front of us.
-With interstate travel restrictions in place, Jarrad and Brooke took the opportunity to plan a bucket list adventure starting right in their own backyard.
-With the mantra of travel slow, explore more, the couple took a voyage of discovery along the Coral Coast Highway to Exmouth.
+Sometimes we overlook the beauty right here in our own country.
+With international travel off the cards, friends Jarrad Seng and Brooke Burton took the opportunity to plan a bucket list adventure starting in their own backyard.
+With the mantra of 'travel slow, explore more', they took a voyage of discovery along the Coral Coast Highway to Exmouth.
 Follow in the footsteps of Jarrad and Brooke’s 12 day campervan trip from Perth.

 Western Australia Campervan Itineraries

 Diversity is what WA is all about, making it a prime location for a campervan trip.
-Head north and follow the beautiful landscapes and vivid marine life along the Coral Coast Highway to Exmouth, relax with fine wines and gourmet food in the world renowned Margaret River, or explore the rugged beauty and iconic history of the Outback and Goldfields.
+Head north and follow the beautiful landscapes and vivid marine life along the Coral Coast Highway to Exmouth, treat your senses to some stunning food and wine complemented by temperate rainforests and magnificent coastline, or wander out yonder somewhere new and explore the gorge-ous Kimberley.
 Whatever your ideal campervan trip, Western Australia has something amazing to show you.

-Explore the sights of Western Australia from Perth to Exmouth, Margaret River to the Outback with these great campervan deals.
+Explore the sights of Western Australia from Perth to Exmouth, Margaret River to the Kimberley, and everywhere in between with this great deal.
 See how much you could save on your next trip.

 Our Perth Campervan Branch